matthewoots/crazyswarm2/docs2/usage.rst

 =====

 .. warning::
-    Do not forget to source your ROS2 workspace in each terminal you would like to use it
+    Do not forget to source your ROS 2 workspace in each terminal you would like to use it

     .. code-block:: bash